stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 ## rot-i

+We're given an encrypted/encoded message;

 > Ypw'zj zwufpp hwu txadjkcq dtbtyu kqkwxrbvu!
 Mbz cjzg kv IAJBO{ndldie_al_aqk_jjrnsxee}.
 Xzi utj gnn olkd qgq ftk ykaqe uei mbz ocrt qi ynlu, etrm mff'n wij bf wlny mjcj :).

 First word is probably `You're`.
 Second sentence is probably `The flag is DUCTF{...}`.

 I guessed that it's vaguely related to Vigenere cipher (i.e. shifts that vary by position in the ciphertext) rather than a substitution, just because there seemed to be quite a few awkward double letters in places that seemed unlikely for double letters.

 I pasted the second sentence into Cyber Chef in Vigenere decode mode and typed `theflagisductf` as the key.
-That outputted `tuvxyzacdfghij`.
-There's clearly some sort of pattern going on here, but it's not completely clear what the logic behind it would be.
+That outputted `tuvxyzacdfghij`, meaning that if it is a Vigenere cipher of some sort and my plaintext guess is correct then the key for this part of the ciphertext would be `tuvxyzacdfghij`.
+There's clearly some sort of pattern going on here, because the candidate key has runs of consecutive letters from the alphabet, but it's not completely clear what the logic behind it would be.

 I pasted the original ciphertext into the same Cyber Chef setup and typed `youre` as the key.
 That outputted `abcif`.
-It doesn't appear to be a substring of the key fragment I obtained from the second sentence, but it does seem similar (in that it has runs).
+That doesn't appear to be a substring of the key fragment I obtained from the second sentence, but it does seem to share similarities (in that it has runs).
 I then concatenated the two keys together and began typing the alphabet in between the two to pad things out and get them to line up.
 At some point during that process `crypto` jumped out as the first word of the flag.
 Progress!

 At this point, while writing my live writeup, I realised what the challenge name means...
-I reckon that it's a caesar cipher where the index is `i`, and it has been implemented in such a way that it uses the index of the character in the plaintext (which includes punctuation) while leaving non-alphabetic characters untouched.
-That would explain the alphabetic runs in my key fragments, and would also explain the skipped letters.
+I reckon that it's a Vigenere cipher where the index (`i`) of each character is its shift, and it has been implemented in such a way that it uses the index of the character in the plaintext (which includes punctuation) while leaving non-alphabetic characters untouched.
+That would explain the alphabetic runs in my key fragments, and would also explain the missing letters between those alphabetic runs (the gaps correspond with untouched punctuation).

 ```py
 import string